-- Experienced backcountry skiers resistant to change and evolution of the “new normal” which we classify as disclosure, transparency, and permission;
+- Users that are resistant to change and evolution of the “new normal” (which we classify as disclosure, transparency, and permission);

 - Development of trust and credibility with partner organizations such as the USFS;

-- Creation and/or determination of adequate parking (and consideration of the potential increase) as well as existing on-site bathrooms;
+- Creation, determination, and/or management of adequate parking (and consideration of the potential increase) as well as existing on-site bathrooms;

 Nationwide Backcountry Skiing Trend